 - Disc brakes are much more effective in various weather conditions, so your stopping power is not affected.
 On the other hand, they are heavier than rim brakes, more difficult to maintain, and more expensive.

-Cheaper road bikes come with mechanical and more expensive bikes with hydraulic disc brakes.
-Mechanical are less effective than hydraulic but still provide a very good stopping power.
+Cheaper road bikes come with mechanical brakes, while more expensive models feature hydraulic disc brakes.
+Mechanical brakes are less effective than hydraulics but still provide a very good stopping power.

 Source: cyclistshub.com (disc vs. rim brakes)